The Piano: Production

+The film was originally titled The Piano Lesson, but the filmmakers could not obtain the rights to use the title because of the American play of the same name, and it was changed to The Piano.

 Casting the role of Ada was a difficult process.
-Sigourney Weaver was Campion's first choice, but ultimately turned down the role.
+Sigourney Weaver was Jane Campion's first choice, but she was not interested.
 Jennifer Jason Leigh was also considered, but had a conflict with her commitment to Rush (1991).
-Isabelle Huppert met with Jane Campion and had vintage period-style photographs taken of her as Ada, and later said she regretted not fighting for the role as Hunter did.
+Isabelle Huppert met with Campion and had vintage period-style photographs taken of her as Ada, and later said she regretted not fighting for the role as Holly Hunter did.